Call for Proposals is now open

 Presenters will have 10 minutes to present early-stage research followed by 10 minutes feedback from delegates

-We extend an invitation to those working to better understand and/or deal with illicit networks from academia, policy makers or law enforcement to submit a proposal to INW2020@ul.ie by 31st of January 2022 under the following themes:
+We extend an invitation to those working to better understand and/or deal with illicit networks from academia, policy makers or law enforcement to submit a proposal.
+Popular themes at the conference have been:

 - Organised crime